-Because of the opioid abuse epidemic in Florida, law enforcement officer, prosecutors and judges are treating the offenses for fentanyl and synthetic opioids more seriously and seeking harsher penalties at every level.
+Because of the opioid abuse epidemic in Florida, law enforcement officers, prosecutors, and judges are treating fentanyl- and synthetic opioid-related offenses more seriously than ever and seeking harsher penalties at every level.

-Although many counterfeit opioid pill traffickers are currently using fentanyl and related substances that are emerging and new analog drugs, the DEA predicts that a shift will be made to synthetic opioids if fentanyls become unavailable.
+Although many counterfeit opioid pill traffickers are currently using fentanyl and related substances that are emerging, as well as new analog drugs, the DEA predicts that a shift will be made to synthetic opioids if fentanyl becomes unavailable.

 The Emergence of Synthetic Opioids in South Florida

-In early 2016, law enforcement officers in Ohio, seized 500 pills that appeared to be oxycodone but were actually the research chemical U-4770.
-That synthetic form of an opioid, U-47700, has been linked to least 46 deaths in the United States according to the DEA.
+In early 2016, law enforcement officers in Ohio seized 500 pills that appeared to be oxycodone but were actually the research chemical U-4770.
+A synthetic form of an opioid, U-47700 has been linked to at least 46 deaths in the United States, according to the DEA.

-The emergence of synthetic opioids has also been found in South Florida with the discovery of counterfeit OxyContin tablets containing the research chemical W-18 in Miramar, FL.
-See Jerry Iannelli, New Synthetic Drug, W-18, Found in South Florida, NEW TIMES BROWARD-PALM BEACH.
+The emergence of synthetic opioids has also been found in South Florida with the discovery of counterfeit OxyContin tablets containing the research chemical W-18 in Miramar, Florida.
+For more information, see Jerry Iannelli, New Synthetic Drug, W-18, Found in South Florida, NEW TIMES BROWARD-PALM BEACH.